 Since the report was released, the DOJ and Ferguson officials have been engaged in negotiations about how to resolve and address concerns about bias in local law enforcement and in local courts.

 On August 25, Ferguson Municipal Court Judge Donald McCullin issued an order cancelling all arrest warrants that were issued before December 31, 2014.
 The order also eliminates cash bond for traffic violations.
 For warrants that had been issued for failure to appear in court or pay fines, defendants will receive a new court date for the original underlying offense.

-If you or a loved one has been a victim of a constitutional violation, or unfair, unjust, or biased law enforcement, it’s important to speak with an attorney to understand your rights and remedies.
-Contact the experienced Miami attorneys at The Baez Law Firm to discuss your civil rights matter today.
+If you or a loved one has been a victim of a constitutional violation, or unfair, unjust, or biased law enforcement, it’s important to speak with an lawyer to understand your rights and remedies.
+Contact the experienced Miami lawyers at The Baez Law Firm to discuss your civil rights matter today.